pellejacobs/thesis/readme.md

   - [ ] private vs public blockchain:
     - [ ] public: just a description of the general bitcoin blockchain: C7 from 'mastering bitcoin'
     - [ ] private: ??? => no examples yet of private blockchains
-  - [ ] permissioned vs unpermissioned: ?? what is exactly the difference with public / private?
+  - [ ] permissioned vs unpermissioned: ?? what is exactly the difference with public / private? (=> joining vs not allowed to join)
   - [ ] proof of work vs proof of stake:
     - [ ] proof of work: easy description of bitcoin mining: Nakamoto paper
-    - [ ] proof of stake: ???
+    - [ ] proof of stake: dash masternodes instant send
+    - [ ] proof of storage: maybe?
   - [ ] monetary and non-monetary transactions:
     - [ ] monetary is straightforward simple bitcoin
     - [ ] non-monetary: ???? no readings yet 😒
   - [ ] smart contracts => ?? related to non-monetary transactions?
-  - [ ] different implementations of blockchains: compare bitcoin blockchain with ethereum (for public blockchains), private blockchains?
+  - [ ] different implementations of blockchains: compare bitcoin blockchain with ethereum (for public blockchains), private blockchains?  ???
   - [ ] advantages of having a collaborative database on a blockchain: Nakamoto paper touches this briefly in the introduction

 2. What are distributed and decentralised databases
   - [ ] 'distributed' and 'decentralised' as concepts and usefulness: Baran paper
   - [ ] common distributed / decentralised databases => cassandra?
   - [ ] applications of these databases => facebook?

-3. Evaluation flowchart
+3. Evaluation flowchart => more evaluation instead

 ## Reading list: